-Guide for Children of An Addict
+Guide for a Child of an Addict

 Having a family member that suffers from addiction can be a challenging and overwhelming experience, especially if that family member is living in the same household.
 When that family member is the parent or parents of a child or children, it can make matters even more complicated.